 Vice President, Partner Impact

 Gretchen Livesey currently serves Turnaround for Children as a Vice President of Partner Impact.
-She leads district and network partnerships with Tulsa Public Schools in Oklahoma and KIPP Bay Area Public Schools in California.
-Gretchen builds the knowledge and capacity of district and school leaders to support whole child systems and strategies in their schools.
+She leads a diverse, deeply experienced, and multi-talented team who collaborate with educators at all levels (state, county, district, network, school and classroom) to build stakeholder capacity to drive equitable whole-child thriving.
 Gretchen joined Turnaround in 2017 as Partnership Director in Washington D.C. where she managed Turnaround’s partnership with KIPP DC and delivered professional learning to DC Public Schools leaders.
 Gretchen now leads the national team of Turnaround partnership directors from her remote office in Portland, Oregon, from which she also Zooms around the country facilitating professional learning experiences and consulting with educators.

 Gretchen earned an M.S. in Educational Leadership at California State University, East Bay, a B.A. in English and a teaching credential at the University of California at Santa Barbara.